Introduction

 Use this web-based interface to log in, upload, and download content.

-Individual users will be provided credentials by their system administrator (such as the Lyrasis Hosting team).
+Individual users will be provided credentials by their system administrator.
 The first time you log in, you will be asked to change your password.
 You can do this from the small person icon in the upper-right corner of the screen.

 Upon login you will see three folders already created for you: